Profzubbyd/66DaysofData/README.md

 - Watched a video on Data Cleaning (https://www.youtube.com/watch?v=fhi4dOhmW-g).
 The process is really long because data comes really messy.
 Python can do a whole lot.
 - Also watched a video on Exploratory Data Analysis (https://www.youtube.com/watch?v=QWgg4w1SpJ8).
 He used Jupyter notebook for this as opposed to Spyder IDE used for the previous steps.
 Visualizations in Jupyter are really informative.
 - Also learnt from Ken Jee in another video (https://www.youtube.com/watch?v=uic34RTaI-w) that "The One Thing" in Data Science is doing projects.
 It is the 20% that yields the 80% of the results.
 I'm focusing more on that when I'm done with this Data Science Project from Scratch Youtube playlist.

+### Day 23
+- Today, I watched the last 3 videos of Ken Jee's Data Science Project from Scratch Youtube playlist.
+I really learnt a lot.
+- Watched a video on Model Building (https://www.youtube.com/watch?v=7O4dpR9QMIM).
+It was really educative.
+I learnt that I should build at least 3 models and check for the best using scikit_learn error metrics.
+- Watched a video on Putting the Model into Production (https://www.youtube.com/watch?v=nUOh_lDMHOU).
+He used Flask API to do this process.
+This was really strange to me.
+I also feel this process is optional.
+Not so sure.
+- Then watched a video on Documenting your Work (https://www.youtube.com/watch?v=agHKuUoMwvY).
+He used Github for this and I saw the importance in getting a job.
+Since I'm hopeful about getting a Data Science role soon, I'll prioritize this process.
+- Finally listened to "Analysis Without Data" on the Not So Standard Deviations Podcast.
+They looked at Data Science from the point of academia and industry.
+Analyzing the best processes to learn.
+Great episode.